-The Nurtec ODT dosage your doctor prescribes will depend on your migraine episodes and other factors, including any other medications you take.
+The Nurtec ODT dosage your doctor prescribes will depend on your migraine symptoms and other factors, including any other medications you take.

 The following information describes dosages that are commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 In addition to the information below, you can also refer to this article for details about Nurtec ODT’s dosage.

 Drug forms and strengths

 Nurtec ODT comes as an oral disintegrating tablet, which can be taken in either of these ways:

 - sublingually, which means that you let the tablet dissolve under your tongue and then swallow it

 - orally, which means that you let the tablet dissolve on top of your tongue and then swallow it

 The drug comes in one strength: 75 milligrams (mg).